Kevin McEleny, Ph.D FRCS FRCS (Urol)

 See all of Eleanors articles here.

 After graduating from medical school at Aarhus University, I worked as a MD, GP and in a department of Gynaecology and obstetrics for 4 years before I started specialising in clinical genetics.
 Alongside my specialisation I undertook a phd degree in genetics at University of Southern Denmark.
 As a researcher I worked several years as associate professor at Aarhus University and Aarhus University Hospital.
 Being a clinical geneticist I worked at Aarhus University hospital, as a consultant, head of the outpatient clinic of hereditary diseases, before I decided to combine my experience to focus on getting a broader understanding of third party reproduction.
-Today I work as the scientific director at Cryos, this position is ideal for being able to combine my research experience and interest with the clinical experience, to make sure we continously develop our contributions to the scientific field of a broad range of fertility issues and making sure that we offer a wide variety of well screened donors.
+Today I work as the scientific director at Cryos International, this position is ideal for being able to combine my research experience and interest with the clinical experience, to make sure we continously develop our contributions to the scientific field of a broad range of fertility issues and making sure that we offer a wide variety of well screened donors.

 See all of Anne-Bines articles here.